dib-lab/2020-paper-sourmash-gather/manuscript.md

 **K-mer decomposition of a metagenome into constituent genomes.**
-A rank ordering by remaining containment for the first 36 genomes from the minimum set cover of the synthetic metagenome from [@doi:10.1111/1462-2920.12086], calculated using 700,000
+A rank ordering by remaining containment for the first 36 genomes from the minimum set cover of the synthetic metagenome from [@doi:10.1111/1462-2920.12086], calculated against a database containing 700,000 genomes from GenBank.
-GenBank genomes.
 The Y axis is labeled with the NCBI-designed name of the genome.
 In the left plot, the X axis represents the estimated number of k-mers shared between each genome and the metagenome.
 The red circles indicate the number